What is fasting?

 Fasting means choosing to go without food, drink, or both for a period of time.
 It can mean going without any food or going without certain types of food.
+People may fast before a medical test or surgery, for religious reasons, or to try to lose weight.

 - Medical fasting.